 Dr. Sherer has been a key architect of the Foundation's strategy to define high-priority research areas for Parkinson's disease — therapeutic targets and approaches closest or most critical to practical relevance in patients' daily lives — and leverage donor-raised capital to push projects in these areas toward the clinic.
 He has played a major role in efforts to increase the pharmaceutical industry's investment in Parkinson's disease drug development and to engage the patient community to encourage and expand participation in clinical research.
 Today he is one of the world's foremost experts on the science and business of Parkinson's drug development, speaking frequently on these topics at conferences, to the media and to members of the Parkinson's community.

 Dr. Sherer's work with the Foundation began in 2003, when, as a postdoctoral fellow at Emory University in Atlanta, he was awarded MJFF funding to investigate the role of environmental factors in Parkinson's disease.
 He joined the Foundation's staff full time as Associate Director, Research Programs, in April 2004, and was promoted to Vice President, Research Programs, in June 2006 and Chief Program Officer in November 2010, finally assuming the role of Chief Executive Officer in May 2011.

 Dr. Sherer has published more than 50 peer-reviewed articles in scientific journals and sits on the editorial board of the Journal of Parkinson's Disease.
-He earned his PhD in Neuroscience from the University of Virginia in Charlottesville and holds a BS in Psychology from Duke University in Durham, North Carolina.
+He earned his PhD in Neuroscience from the University of Virginia in Charlottesville, Virginia and holds a BS in Psychology from Duke University in Durham, North Carolina.